bitcoin-tools/nodebuilder/README.md

 ### Which Parts of My System Does This Script Touch?

-This script modifies the following parts of your filesystem:
+This script modifies the following in your file system:
 - Any files related to installing system updates and [dependencies](./dependencies/)
 - The downloaded Bitcoin Core and validation files:
   - `<temporary_directory>/compile_bitcoin/`